Elite Dangerous: Gameplay

 An Orbis station near an Earth-like planet.
 Players can dock at stations to trade, obtain ship upgrades or acquire missions.

+Elite Dangerous combines features from space simulator, first person shooter and massively multiplayer genres with a persistent-galaxy based on the Milky Way.
+There are 3 game modes: Solo (single player), Private Group (friends and invites), and Open Play (play with everyone).

-Upon its release in 2014, Elite Dangerous began in the year 3300 and has been in sync with UTC albeit 1,286 years in the future.
+Upon its release in 2014, Elite Dangerous (ED) began in the year 3300 and has been in sync with UTC albeit 1,286 years in the future.
 The game is set around 45 years after Frontier: First Encounters.
-Elite Dangerous retains the basic premise of previous games - players start with a spaceship and a small amount of money in an open galaxy and role-play in various activities to acquire more money and merit.
-Examples of these activities are trading, mining, exploration, exobiology, passenger transportation, bounty hunting, piracy and assassination.
+Elite Dangerous retains the basic premise of its predecessors: players start with a spaceship and a small amount of money in a 1:1 scale, open galaxy and roleplay in various activities to acquire more money (credits) and merit.
+A key difference is the addition of on-foot, first-person gameplay which was added with the Odyssey expansion on 19 May 2021.
+This enables first person gameplay such as collecting genetic samples of alien flora for exobiology and first-person shooter combat.
+Other activities for example are trading, mining, exploration, exobiology, passenger carrier, smuggling, bounty hunting, piracy and assassination.
+Players can also socialize in first person with other players and NPCs in the concourse of a space station or planetary settlement.
+System Colonisation is a major new feature in the Elite series which requires the Odyssey expansion.
+Players can claim uninhabited star systems, build colonies with facilities and shape the economies as the system architect.
+Colonization was added as a free update in beta on 26 Feb 2025 with the full release on 11 Nov 2025.

-Frontier frequently publishes community goals, lore, or large, galaxy-affecting stories through the in-game Galnet News and mail systems.

-The game is the first in the series to feature online multiplayer with access to a massively multiplayer persistent world called Open Play, as well as an online-only single player mode.
-Open Play gameplay is similar to Eve Online in that many actions that would be considered griefing in other multiplayer games is generally permitted, given that the actions taken to grief does not violate a separate rule.
-However, some actions, such as "mob mentality" persecution of players, exploiting mechanics of the game (such as quitting the game in the middle of a fight to avoid death), and using obscene language to attack others are not allowed, and could result in a ban from the main server.
+ED is the first in the series to feature online multiplayer with access to a massively multiplayer persistent galaxy via Open Play, as well as an online-only single player mode.
+Open Play allows actions that would be considered griefing in other multiplayer games as long as it doesn't violate the terms of service.
+However, some actions, such as mob mentality persecution of players, exploiting game mechanics, and obscene language to attack others could result in a ban from the servers.

-Money earned throughout the game can be spent on upgrading ships or buying new ones.
-Players can customize their ships by changing modules, i.e., engines, weapons, power plants, scanners, etc. With the second in-game currency called Arx (also buyable with real money), players can purchase visual changes for their ships, like other coloring or cosmetic parts.
+Money (credits) earned throughout the in-game galaxy can be spent on buying or upgrading ships, or on foot equipment for the player character like suits and weaponry.
+Players can customize their ships by changing modules, e.g. engines, weapons, power plants, scanners, etc. The second in-game currency called ARX (buyable with real money) lets players purchase cosmetics for their ships, vehicles, on foot suits, and handheld weapons.
+Since mid-2024, new ships and some structures (Dodec station) have a 3 months early access for ARX and subsequently available for in-game credits.